 The first person to write about the source of this healing water was Janez Vajkard Valvasor, the famous Slovenian explorer and polymath of the 17th century.
 Jezerska slatina contains plenty of calcium as well as manganese and ammonium compounds, plus it has one of the highest concentrations of carbon dioxide of all Slovenian sources.
 It's especially good for people with cardiovascular diseases and helps digestion (the recommended daily intake is 0.2 liters).
-The water's popularity increased together with the growth of tourism recent years.
+The water's popularity increased together with the growth of tourism in Jezersko, as it was served with every meal in the local hotels and restaurants - a habit which has been making a comeback in the recent years.